kyegomez/PALI/README.md

 The open source implementation of the Multi-Modality AI model from ["PaLI: Scaling Language-Image Learning in 100+ Languages"](https://arxiv.org/abs/2209.06794)

+# **NOTE**
+  - This is the base model architecture, no tokenizer or pretrained weights
+  - To train, find tokenizer, like tokenmonster and patchify the images to make it compatible with example.py
+  -

 ## 🌟 Appreciation
 Big bear hugs 🐻💖 to *LucidRains* for the fab x_transformers and for championing the open source AI cause.